skgrange/gissr/README.md

   - Calculate distances among spatial objects with `sp_distance`.
     - `distance_by_haversine` does the same thing, but with a different method, and for data frames.
   - Fix issues with spatial objects with `sp_fix`.
 This function is a blatant wrap of [`cleangeo::clgeo_Clean`](https://github.com/eblondel/cleangeo).
 This function is a good piece of work so make sure you have a look at the **cleangeo** package.
-  - Parse vectors of degrees, minutes, and seconds into decimal degress with `dms_to_decimal`.
+  - Parse vectors of degrees, minutes, and seconds into decimal degrees with `dms_to_decimal`.
   - Sort/arrange points in a clockwise order with `sort_points`.
   - Export spatial objects to spatial data files with `write_gpx`, `write_geojson`, and `write_shapefile`.